 - Replace Pressure Switch Cover: Once all wires and components are connected, carefully replace the cover on the new pressure switch, ensuring no wires are pinched.

-- Restore Power and Test Functionality: Plug the air compressor back into its electrical outlet.
-Turn the compressor on and observe its operation.
-It should build pressure until it reaches the cut-out pressure and then shut off.
-Once air is used, the pressure should drop to the cut-in pressure, and the motor should restart.
-Listen for any air leaks (a hissing sound) around the newly installed components.
-If you detect leaks, turn off the compressor, drain the air, and re-tighten the affected connections.
+- Restore Power and Test Functionality: Plug the compressor in.
+Turn it on and observe.
+It should build pressure to the cut-out point and shut off.
+When air is used, pressure should drop to the cut-in point, and the motor should restart.
+Listen for air leaks around new components; if detected, turn off, drain air, and re-tighten connections.

 Close-up of a technician connecting wires to a new air compressor pressure switch, emphasizing proper wiring.